 - Leadership Communication

-Learn more about the organizational communication major in the UWEC course catalog.
+Learn more about the communication - organizational communication emphasis major in the UWEC course catalog.

-Learn more about the organizational communication minor in the UWEC course catalog.
+Learn more about the communication - organizational communication emphasis minor in the UWEC course catalog.

 Thinking about a bachelor’s degree in communication?
 Here are other programs you may be interested in exploring.